(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.

 Save yourself this headache.
 Please.

-If you are entering a season of life where you might not be totally present, you can use these organizational systems to get your life on autopilot (and shake a little of the responsibility).
+If you are preparing for a baby, you can use these organizational systems to get your life on autopilot (and shake a little of the responsibility).

 # 1 Set up automatic bill payments and use a budget app.